Social stigma around disability in Wider Europe

-Supporting the inclusion of disabled artists and audiences
+Developing a network of disabled artists and activists

-(Making the Right Moves) and expanded to new territory, establishing partnerships in Azerbaijan, Georgia and Ukraine.
-Activities included the regional tour of Candoco Dance Company (UK), symposia and policy talks, sector mapping, and training for disabled and non-disabled dancers and choreographers.
-The programme has continued beyond 2016 with significant achievements, and now we are planning for 2018/19.
+The programme has since expanded to Azerbaijan, Georgia and Ukraine and activities have included the regional tour of Candoco Dance Company (UK), symposia and policy talks, international forums, sector mapping, capacity-building and training for disabled and non-disabled dancers and choreographers.